deepin-community/thunderbird/docs/contributing/contribution_quickref.rst

 If at any point you get stuck, please don't hesitate to ask at `https://chat.mozilla.org <https://chat.mozilla.org>`__ in the `#introduction <https://chat.mozilla.org/#/room/#introduction:mozilla.org>`__ channel.

+Don’t hesitate to look at the :ref:`Getting Set Up To Work On The Firefox Codebase<Getting Set Up To Work On The Firefox Codebase>` for a more detailed tutorial.

 Before you start
 ----------------
 Please register and create your account for